IbrahimElk/miniplait/code/5-lazy/REPORT.md

 On to the uses cases for such an operator.

 - First use case:
 You would want to not stack a lot of suspensions before continuing execution.
 This could be for performance reasons, and to free some memory.
-The following

 - Second use case:
 Debugging can become difficult since you don't know exactly when an expression will be evaluated.
 It depends on the strictness points and which of those the interpreter will be using for a particular expression.
 The operator `seq` essentially adds your own strictness